Lifewater International

 Lifewater International is a non-profit Christian water development organization serving the world's rural poor through integrated water, sanitation, and hygiene programs.
-In 40 years, Lifewater has served 2.5 million people in 40 countries.
+In 47 years, Lifewater has served over 3 million people in 45 countries.

-Lifewater has U.S.-based offices in Bentonville, Arkansas and San Luis Obispo, California with field offices in Uganda, Ethiopia, Cambodia, and Tanzania.
+Lifewater has Global Headquarters in Bentonville, Arkansas and Addis Ababa, Ethiopia, with field offices in Uganda, Ethiopia, and Cambodia.

+In 2024, Lifewater merged with Water for Good, another Christian Water Access, Sanitation, and Hygiene non-profit.
+The CEO of the combined entity will be Lifewater CEO, David LeVan, with headquarters remaining in Bentonville and Addis Ababa.

 History

 Lifewater was founded by William A. Ashe in 1977.
 Owner of a water pump business, the Ashe family started taking trips to Mexico to promote water and sanitation to those in need in the 1960s.
 Over time, these small family trips grew to include other volunteer water professionals.

 Ashe officially established the Lifewater name in 1977.
 Ashe attended a Billy Graham conference in Amsterdam in 1983 and received over 2,000 requests for safe water from pastors and evangelists in over 100 countries.

 In 1984 Lifewater became a registered California non-profit corporation and in 1986 was granted tax-exempt 501(c)(3) status by the IRS.
 Throughout the 1980s and 1990s, Lifewater used volunteers to serve thousands of communities around the world with safe water, adding improved sanitation and hygiene practices to its list of essential services as their necessity became more apparent.
 As Ashe transitioned the organization from volunteers to professional staff, Lifewater collaborated with ministries in-country to advance the cause of WASH (Water, Sanitation, Hygiene) and promote Christianity to those in need.